Subaru-PFS/drp_doc/design/dataFlow.rst

 Next, we need to map the precise location and profile of each fiber's trace on the detector (see :ref:`constructFiberTrace`).
-It's possible [#]_ that this will have to be done independently for each science observation since the location and profile can have subtle changes with changes in the cobra position.
+It's possible [#]_ that this will have to be done independently for each science observation since the location and profile can have subtle changes with changes in the cobra position [#]_.
-Currently there is no simple way of associating fiber traces with individual science exposures (as opposed to associating a fiber trace with all science exposures in some validity range), but it should be simple to modify the LSST calibs system to do this if the need arises.
 Furthermore, when the slit is fully populated the fiber profiles will overlap, and we will need to use two input exposures: one for the odd fibers and one for the even fibers.